-- With holes of tractor lower link eyes in line with lower jaw holes of frame the lower linkage pins should now be refitted fit spacers if required to prevent side movement of link arms. - Secure lift pins in position using locking pins. - Fit and secure the stabiliser's top link yoke to the tractor's top link select the highest available position avoiding any load sensing properties. - Attach top link to machines top link point. - Raise the machine on the tractor's linkage to a position where the stub shaft of the tractors PTO drive and the stub shaft of the machine gearbox are horizontally aligned.
-Note: As lift occurs be aware that the machine may tilt slightly. - Tractor lower linkage check chains should now be tightened to ensure tractor arms are locked and machine is positioned centrally to the tractor. - Adjust top link to bring the machine into the vertical position. - Check the PTO shaft length.
+- With holes of tractor lower link eyes in line with lower jaw holes of frame the lower linkage pins should now be refitted with spacers 'in position on pin, between jaws and outboard' - Spacer is provided to prevent side movement of link arms. - Secure lift pin into position using the 7/16" dia. pin and ring assembly. - Remove spring pins, lift pins and spacers as supplied with hedgetrimmer from lower link positions of linkage frame.
+Then reassemble lift pin, spacer together with tractor lower link ball end eye all onto lift pin (between ears of frame) with spacers to the outside.
+Then secure into position using 7/16" diameter pin and ring. - Slowly and very carefully reverse the tractor towards the machine linkage frame. - With care ensure that tractor lower links fit between lower jaws of linkage frame and are aligned with relevant ball eyes now already on lower lift pins. - Raise tractor lower link arms to a position that allows the ball to engage correctly into its own housing in arm. - Fit and secure the stabiliser's top link yoke to the tractor's top link select the highest available position avoiding any load sensing properties. - Fit machines top link. - Raise the machine on the tractor's linkage to a position where the stub shaft of the tractors PTO drive and the stub shaft of the machine gearbox are horizontally aligned.
+Note: As lift occurs be aware that the machine may tilt slightly. - Tractor lower linkage check chains should now be tightened to ensure tractor arms are locked and machine is positioned centrally to the tractor. - Adjust top link to bring the machine into the vertical position.

-When connected from tractor to machine it should engage by 1/3rd of the total shaft length, i.e. male part should be halfway from the end to fully 'bottomed' out.
+- Check the PTO shaft length. - When connected from tractor to machine it should engage by 1/3rd of the total shaft length, i.e. male part should be halfway from the end to fully 'bottomed' out.
 Do not use the machine until this has been cut to the correct length.